ihagoSantos/customtopbar/README.md

 Custom Topbar is a small GNOME Shell extension that lets you set a custom background color and opacity for the top panel (topbar).

+## License

+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

+You are free to use, modify, and share this extension for **non-commercial purposes**, as long as proper attribution is given.

+See the full license in the [LICENSE](./LICENSE) file.

 ---

 ## Features